Skip to content

 False

-All bat species have functional eyes and can see.
-Many insect-eating bats use echolocation to navigate and hunt in darkness, but echolocation complements vision rather than replacing it.
-Fruit bats have large, well-developed eyes and rely primarily on vision.
+All bat species have functional eyes and the ability to see.
+Many insect-eating bats use echolocation to navigate and hunt in darkness, but this ability supplements vision rather than replacing it entirely.
+Fruit bats, in particular, have large, well-developed eyes and rely primarily on vision rather than echolocation.

 Brain cells never regenerate